2479198B/MCA-2022/README.md

 This site is the portfolio of week-to-week labs for Music Curation and Analytics 2022.
 Each week has its own page.

 ### Week 1 ###
-Selection of dataset theme: Incomplete playlist of an episode of a radio show (Randy's Vinyl Tap) which aired on CBC radio 2 on 04/07/2020.
+Selection of dataset theme: Incomplete playlist of an episode of a radio show (Randy's Vinyl Tap) which aired on CBC radio 2 on 04/07/2020

-Discussion of challenges of working with music data.
+Discussion of challenges of working with music data

-Discussion of the currrent manifestations of the data in dataset.
+Discussion of the currrent manifestations of the data in dataset

 ### Week 2 ###
 Importing pdf score into MuseScore using OMR.
-Correcting the score manually.
+Correcting the score manually

-Discussion of merits and points of failures of OMR transcription.
+Discussion of merits and points of failures of OMR transcription

-Encoding in MusicXML and Lilypond conversion.
+Encoding in MusicXML and Lilypond conversion

-The score images may not display nicely on different display sizes as their width is fixed.
-Sorry, it was too difficult to implement a slideshow.

 ### Week 3 ###
 Render of MEI file using Verovio